 Why is Parthenon so special?

 It was Pericles, the Athenian statesman built the Parthenon and Acropolis to show the greatness of the city to the world.
 Built with the shape of a Doric temple the Parthenon is the greatest achievement of the ancient Greek architecture and sculpture!
 Just visit Parthenon and you will feel awed by the majestic building.
-The beauty and the harmony that radiates is unique.
+The beauty and harmony that radiates is unique.
 We are talking about one of the few monuments on the Planet that the visit does not disappoint the visitor.
-Words are pure and cannot easily describe the Parthenon even after 2500 years and the destructions that he had suffered.
+Words are pure and cannot easily describe the Parthenon even after 2500 years and the destruction that he had suffered.